 5.2 Pharmacokinetic properties

-Absorption
+Distribution

+In patients, Quadramet is rapidly cleared from the blood.
+Thirty minutes after injection of the agent to 22 patients, only 9.6 ± 2.8 % of the administered activity remained in plasma.
+At 4 and 24 hours, plasma radioactivity had decreased from 1.3 ± 0.7 % to 0.05 ± 0.03 %.

+Organ uptake

 Total skeletal uptake of Quadramet in studies of 453 patients with a variety of primary malignancies was 65.5 ± 15.5 % of the administered activity.
 A positive correlation was found between skeletal uptake and the number of metastatic sites.
 In contrast, skeletal uptake was inversely proportional to plasma radioactivity at 30 minutes.

 Elimination

-In patients, Quadramet is rapidly cleared from the blood.
-Thirty minutes after injection of the agent to 22 patients, only 9.6 ± 2.8 % of the administered activity remained in plasma.
-At 4 and 24 hours, plasma radioactivity had decreased from 1.3 ± 0.7 % to 0.05 ± 0.03 %.

 Urinary excretion occurred predominantly during the first 4 hours (30.3 ± 13.5 %).
 At 12 hours, 35.3 ± 13.6 % of the administered activity had been excreted into the urine.
 Less urinary excretion occurred in patients who had extensive bony metastases, regardless of the amount of radiopharmaceutical administered.

 Biotransformation

 Analysis of urine samples found the radioactivity to be present as the intact complex.

+Renal impairment

+The pharmacokinetics in patients with renal impairment has not been characterised.

 5.3 Preclinical safety data